 Achieving the necessary standard of public administration requires reforms in many areas of policy and administration.
-When planned and implemented on a fragmented and ad hoc basis, reforms may not transform the governance system and overall functioning of public administration as expected.
-Achieving results requires the Government to steer and co-ordinate the implementation of an overall reform vision and prioritised objectives.
-It is therefore important to approach public administration reforms sequentially and in a coherently planned way and to compile a reform agenda from a whole-of-government perspective.
+If reforms are planned and implemented on a fragmented and ad hoc basis, they may not transform the governance system and functioning of public administration as expected.
+Achieving results requires governments to steer and co-ordinate implementation of an overall reform vision and prioritised objectives.
+It is important to approach public administration reforms sequentially, with a coherent plan, and to compile a reform agenda from a whole-of-government perspective.

 Public administration reform (PAR) is one of the most important horizontal reform areas in each country because it provides the framework for implementing other policies.
-It is therefore equally important for European Union (EU) Member States, candidate countries and potential candidates, as it allows for building a system that provides a sound basis for implementing the EU acquis communautaire.
+It is equally important for European Union (EU) member countries, candidate countries and potential candidates, as it makes it possible to build systems that are a sound basis for implementing the EU acquis.

-Countries develop at different speeds and exhibit differences in their governance culture and approach to implementation of public administration reforms.
-However, some Principles are universally applicable in all countries and form the core of these Principles of Public Administration.
+Countries develop at different speeds and have different approaches to governance and implementation of public administration reforms.
+However, these Principles of Public Administration provide the basic building blocks of good public administration and are applicable to all countries.